OpenSlides/openslides-backend/README.md

 Use docker to build and start the application with your favorite tools.
 See [Dockerfile](Dockerfile) for steps to setup the production build.

+## Translate

+To translate group/names etc. from English to another language look at the cli/translate.py script.

 ## Development